-Type of rights attached to units: Each unitholder enjoys co-ownership of the Fund's assets in proportion to the number of units held.
+Type of rights attached to units: Each unit represents an interest in the fund's assets is proportion to the number of units held.

-Management of liabilities: All units are bearer units.
+■ Management of liabilities : All units are bearer units.
 No register is maintained.
 BNP Paribas SA is responsible for the administration of the issuer's account.
-The Fund is admitted for trading on Euroclear France.
+The fund is admitted for trading on attached to the units.

-Voting rights: As the Fund is a co-ownership of marketable securities, there are no voting rights attached to the units.
 Decisions are taken by the portfolio management company.
-However, notification of any amendments to the operation of the Fund is given to the unitholders either individually, via the press, or by any other method that complies with AMF Instruction No. 2011-19 of 21 December 2011.
+However, notification of any amendments to the operation of the fund is given to the unitholders either individually, via the press, or by any other method that complies with AMF Instruction No. 2011-19 of 21 December 2011.